 Find Work: Give a Break to the Top 5 Stressful myths

 The question of how to find work is a nightmare for any beginner or somebody who has been out of the job-hunting game for a while.
 Almost everyone has thought about this question at least a few times in their lives.
-While this might be a pandora box or a blessing in disguise but to find work, you must give it everything.
+While this might be a Pandora’s box or a blessing in disguise to find work, you must give it everything.

 We often read the saying on social media, and in real life too, that if you do something you love, it won’t feel like work.
 That’s simply not true.

-It’s a myth that your CV will land you the job.
+It’s a Job Search myth that your CV will land you the job.
 Your CV alone cannot help much, but if you find work through connections, that might be massively helpful.
 A good resume is essential to apply to any job, but that’s not the only thing you need.

-Since modern organizations have applicant tracking systems that automatically filter out CVs and resumes, you must edit your CVs according to the job you want to apply to find work, but that’s not it.
+Since modern organizations have applicant tracking systems that automatically filter out CVs and resumes, you must edit your CVs according to the job you want to apply for to find work, but that’s not it.
 Other things are important as well.

-Myth no. 4: You have bad luck
+Myth Number 4: You have bad luck

-Myth no. 5: There’s a hiring freeze
+Myth Number 5: There’s a hiring freeze

 One firm may stop hiring, but others will not.
 It never happens that everybody stops hiring, no matter how bad the situation is.
 Remember that there are always openings.